-To estimate developmental changes in cortical size and shape we obtained MRI scans from a public database of fetal MRIs (45, 46) acquired from 21-38 weeks GA.
-Most evidence suggests that the majority of axons form in this period, with nearly all inter-regional connections being formed by birth (77, 78).
-We therefore restricted our focus to this developmental window, but note that our framework can be flexibly extended to include estimates of post-natal cortical geometry.
+To estimate developmental changes in cortical size and shape, we obtained MRI scans from a public database of fetal MRIs (42, 43) acquired from 21 to 38 weeks GA.
+Most evidence suggests that most axons form in this period, with nearly all interregional connections being formed by birth (72).
+We therefore restricted our focus to this developmental window, but note that our framework can be flexibly extended to include estimates of postnatal cortical geometry.

-The fetal scans are released as group average templates of scans available at each timepoint.
-For each brain, we manually segmented the T1 weighted images using ITK-snap (79) to label the white-matter mask, as existing automated segmentation algorithms suffer from poor accuracy due to the inherently poor tissue contrast in fetal images.
-Surfaces were constructed from the white-matter mask and smoothed using a heat kernel smoothing algorithm (80) and up-sampled by a factor of four (using four-split spline interpolation) to ensure an adequate number of vertices were available to perform the surface-based registration.
+The fetal scans are released as group average templates of scans available at each time point.
+For each brain, we manually segmented the T1-weighted images using ITK-snap (73) to label the white matter mask, as existing automated segmentation algorithms suffer from poor accuracy because of the inherently poor tissue contrast in fetal images.
+Surfaces were constructed from the white matter mask and smoothed using a heat kernel smoothing algorithm (74) and upsampled by a factor of 4 (using four-split spline interpolation) to ensure that an adequate number of vertices were available to perform the surface-based registration.
 For each extracted surface, we estimated maps of sulcal depth and projected the surface to a sphere using FreeSurfer (version 5.3).

-To match these prenatal surfaces to the adult cortical surfaces, we used the Multimodal Surface Matching (MSM) algorithm (47).
+To match these prenatal surfaces to the adult cortical surfaces, we used the MSM algorithm (44).
 MSM matches an input and reference surface via their spherical projections.
-The algorithm warps the vertices on the input surface to maximize the similarity between a specified feature (in the case of this study, sulcal depth) of the two surface meshes while also minimizing the extent of this distortion (47).
-Additionally, higher-order clique reduction was used to improve surface regularization (48).
-This approach was used to register each fetal surface to the MNI 305 average surface template (fsaverage).
-More specifically, to prevent any bias due to the direction of registration (81), we took the average result of the registration of the fetal to the adult and the adult to the fetal surfaces (i.e., the mean coordinates of corresponding pairs of vertices in the two registrations was taken).
+The algorithm warps the vertices on the input surface to maximize the similarity between a specified feature (in the case of this study, sulcal depth) of the two surface meshes while also minimizing the extent of this distortion

+(44).
+In addition, higher-order clique reduction was used to improve surface regularization (45).
+This approach was used to register each fetal surface to the MNI305 average surface template (fsaverage).
+More specifically, to prevent any bias due to the direction of registration (75), we took the average result of the registration of the fetal to the adult and the adult to the fetal surfaces (i.e., the mean coordinates of corresponding pairs of vertices in the two registrations were taken).
 This procedure allowed us to register the adult parcellation to each fetal surface, thus enabling us to track the spatial location of each network node through development.

-To ensure the accuracy of our cortical surface model, we calculated cortical surface area and inter-regional fiber-distance distributions at each timepoint.
+To ensure the accuracy of our cortical surface model, we calculated cortical surface area and interregional fiber distance distributions at each time point.
 The total surface area of each fetal brain showed an approximately linear increase over time (Fig. 2B).
-These values and trends are similar to those found in other studies reporting surface area changes in this developmental period (82, 83).
+These values and trends are similar to those found in other studies reporting surface area changes in this developmental period (75).
 Changes in estimated fiber distance for all possible pairs of brain regions are shown in Fig. 2C and confirm that distances between nodes gradually increase throughout development.

-4.4 Estimating wiring costs
+Estimating wiring costs